jtmoon79/coverlovin2/README.md

                             IMAGE_NAME and IMAGE_TYPE (default: False)

     Search all:
-      -s*, --search-all     Search for album images using all methods and services
+      -s*, --search-all     Search for album cover images using all methods and services

     Search the local directory for likely album cover images:
       -sl, --search-likely-cover